 Be in Bed NO LATER than 10pm

 Going to bed early is the biggest thing of all.
 I actually aim between 8:30 and 9.
 They say that the hours of sleep you get before midnight are worth twice as much as the hours after midnight.
 By 10, that means actually be in bed by 10, not start heading to bed at 10!
 If you follow ayurveda, the science of life, they say it’s ideal to fall asleep before 10pm.
 The hours between 10pm-2am are when the body is making repairs.
 If you’re not asleep during that time, your body is not recovering well enough.
-Make sure you have a comfy mattress too, this will really affect your sleep quality.
+Make sure you have a comfy mattress too, which you can get these from places like Current best mattress Australia and other places and you should see that this will really affect your sleep quality.
 My friend had bed bugs and she didn’t sleep for weeks.
 Luckily it’s sorted now since she contacted Terminix pest control and they sorted it for her.
+Therefore, this shows replacing your mattress and ensuring its cleaning quality is good, is very important for a good night’s sleep.

 Also, what happens after 10pm, if you’re awake, is that you start to wake back up!
 Then, 10 turns into 11 and 11 turns into 12 and before you know it, you’re going to bed at midnight.
 Compound that if your baby or child wakes up a lot or they wake up early, then you’re screwed.
 I wrote a more in depth article on when it’s important to fall asleep before 10, you can read here.
 I don’t always go to bed by 10, but on the days I don’t, the next day, there’s hell to pay and I’m a miserable grump!